trent234/configs/xorg/README.md

 .Xresources is one of the files pulled in by .xinitrc (this is default behavior
 and not added to .xinitrc by me. .Xresources sets the solarized theme for terminals.

+vconsole.conf sets a huge font for the virtual console that we see on login.
+its normally way to tiny, so this will fix that.
+in the future, find or dev a dm that runs as close to this process but with a FE

 COREQUISITE:
 * dwm and dwmstatus are run from .xinitrc. the expectation is that running startx